MCP for Trading: How AI Agents Connect to Quant Research Tools

 varrd research "What happens to crude oil when RSI drops below 25 after 3 consecutive down days?"

-varrd search "momentum on grains"
+varrd discover "momentum on grains"

 When an AI agent connects to VARRD via MCP, here is what a typical research session produces: